pism/pism.github.io/README.md

 - `pybtex` to parse BibTeX files listing publications using PISM
 - `matplotlib` to plot the bar graph of the number of PISM publications per year (this also uses the *Humor Sans* font)
-- `getorg` and `geopy` to generate the map of PISM users
+- `folium` to generate the map of PISM users

 Run something like

-    pip3 install pybtex matplotlib getorg geopy
+    pip3 install pybtex matplotlib folium

 to install these.